hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.15.1: Fixed warning when images do not exist.
+* 1.15.2: Fixed minor bug.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.15.2 =
+= Updated: 18.06.2025 =
+* **Fixed:** Live Preview on WP.org.
+* **Fixed:** Issue with filmstrip image covers not displaying correctly in Slideshow and Lightbox when using Elementor.

 = 1.15.1 =
 = Updated: 05.06.2025 =
 * **Fixed:** Warning when images do not exist.